r-lib/devtools/README.md

 ## Development mode

 Calling `dev_mode()` will switch your version of R into "development mode".
 In this mode, R will install packages to `~/R-dev`.
-This is useful to avoid clobbering the existing versions of CRAN packages, that you need for other analyses you're performing .
+This is useful to avoid clobbering the existing versions of CRAN packages that you need for other tasks.
 Calling `dev_mode()` again will turn development mode off, and return you to your default library setup.

 ## Referring to a package

-All `devtools` functions accept either a path or a name.
-If you're only developing a small number of packages, the easiest way to use devtools is ensure that your working directory is set to the directory in which you package lives.
+All `devtools` functions accept either a path, a name, or nothing.

+* Specifying a path is easiest if you're only developing a small number of packages.
+Just ensuring your working directory is the directory in which your packages live then use (e.g.) `install("mypkg")`

-If you don't specify a package, all `devtools` commands automatically use the last package you referred to.
+* If you don't specify anything, all `devtools` commands automatically use the last package you referred to.

-If you are developing many packages, it may be more convenient to refer to packages by name.
-In this case, `devtools` will `~/.Rpackages`, and try the path given by the default function, if it's not there, it will look up the package name in the list and use that path.
+* Specifying package names is useful if you are developing many packages.
+In this case, `devtools` will look in `~/.Rpackages`, and try the path given by the default function, if it's not there, it will look up the package name in the list and use that path.

   For example, a small section of my `~/.Rpackages` looks like this:

         list(
             default = function(x) {
               file.path("~/documents/", x, x)
             },

           "describedisplay" = "~/ggobi/describedisplay",
           "tourr" =    "~/documents/tour/tourr",
           "mutatr" = "~/documents/oo/mutatr"
         )